 - To show search engines the “last updated” time rather than the original creation date.

 Of course, you can also opt for removing all dates or leaving them as is.
-But neither are without their consequences.
+But neither are without there consequences.

 Bottom line: Should you remove your blog post dates?

-Removing blog dates can be considered risky business.
-Each of the case studies in this post mentions that they did it because curiosity was greater than any potential benefits.
+Removing blog dates can be considered a risky business.
+Each of the case studies in this post mentions that they did it because curiosity was greater than any potential benefit.

 If you want to see the results for yourself, your best bet may be to appeal to both search engines and users alike so you don’t create the wrong impression with either.
 And don’t forget to track your results carefully to see if you made the right call.